 The business class seating on the Singapore Airlines Airbus A350 is set up in a 1-2-1 configuration.
 I think rows 11 A&K are the best seats.
 These are at the front of the front cabin of the business class section of this A350, right by the exit and the furthest away from premium economy and economy.
 All seats in A&K sit on their own and have a window.
-If you are travelling as a couple you may prefer 11 D&F which sit in the centre of the plane next to each other.
+If you are traveling as a couple you may prefer 11 D&F which sit in the center of the plane next to each other.
 There is not much to choose between rows 11-18 as there is a toilet and galley at both ends of this cabin.
 It is worth noting that row 19 has baby cot space so this is a good row if you want more space but you may be placed next to an adult with a baby.
 All seats in rows 19-22 fall in the more child-friendly cabin.

 What Is The Best Premium Economy Seat On Singapore Airlines Airbus A350-900?

 In my review of Premium Economy on Singapore Airlines Airbus A350-900, I would describe the space as “intimate” with just 24 seats, arranged in a 2-4-2 layout across three rows.
-Each seat is 18.5-inches, (same as those on SIA’s B777-300ER but Premium Economy on Singapore Airlines A380 has a 19.5-inches).
+Each seat is 18.5-inches, (same as those on SIA’s B777-300ER but Premium Economy on Singapore Airlines A380 has a 19.5 inches).
 Features include a 13.3-inch HD touchscreen monitor (billed as the largest in this class of travel), complimentary champagne, as well as SIA’s “Book the Cook” service.
 In my opinion, seats 31 A&K are the best options in the very small, premium economy cabin on the Singapore Airlines Airbus A350.
-These are by the window, are at the front of the premium economy section and are not too far from the emergency exit.
+These are by the window, are at the front of the premium economy section, and are not too far from the emergency exit.

 What Is The Best Economy Seat On Singapore Airlines Airbus A350-900?

 In this review of Economy on Singapore Airlines Airbus A350-900, the seating arrangement is 3-3-3 with a 17-inch seat.
 The more intimate front cabin is the better choice for economy seating on the Singapore Airlines Airbus A350.
-I think the best seats are 41 A&K. (Please note that these seat choices are purely personal choice and may not be the best seat choice for every flier)
+I think the best seats are 41 A&K. (Please note that these seat choices are a purely personal choice and may not be the best seat choice for every flier)

 Entertainment Review on Singapore Airlines Airbus A350